LuyiTian/scPipeCPP/README.md

 # scPipe
 This is a fork of the C++ portion of the scPipe software from https://github.com/LuyiTian/scPipe

+This pipeline provides tools for summarising gene counts from single or paired end reads containing unique molecular identifiers (UMI).
+Gene counting takes into account the UMI such that genes are only counted once per UMI for each exon.

 ## Installation
 ```
 make